Adding Disks and Swap to Google Cloud Platform Centos 7

 mount - command will show you mounted filesystems, you should see your mount in the list of mounts.

 dd if=/dev/zero of=/path/to/swap.file bs=1M count=4096

-take careful note to make sure you use the right partition number for this, using the incorrect system will break your system.
+take careful note to make sure you use the right partition number or file for this, using the incorrect system will break your system.
 They don't call it disk destroyer (dd) for nothing!

 make it a swap file: